cronelab/ReconstructionSuite/CONTRIBUTING.md

 installation as shown below.

 ## Running tests
+To develop locally, clone the project and run ``yarn`` from the project root.
+This will install external dependencies.

+To make sure all javascript code conforms to standards, run the linter with

+    npm run lint

+or

+    yarn lint

+The lint configurations are stored in `.eslintrc.json` file.
+We follow Google's JavaScript standards (subject to change).

 ### (Optional) Install Docker
 To run workflows, it is recommended to use Docker.
 Install Docker at: https://docs.docker.com/get-docker/.